Nils-ChristianIseke/Deep-Reinforcement-Learning-for-motion-planning/README.md

 ## Future Work
  From the author's point future work could focus on:

-  - enlarging the spawning volume of obstacle and goal point
+  - enlarging the spawning volume of obstacle and goal point to the whole workspace
-  - Adding more than 1 obstacle
   - Adding moving obstacles and goal_points
   - Adding obstacles of complex shape
   - Comparing the RL-Learning Approach for path planning with classic approaches of path planning